Advanced Standing/Credit for Prior College-Level Learning

 Entry into a program of study with advanced standing permits selection of advanced courses only and does not grant college credit(s) for those basic courses that may be waived.
 In all cases, the number of credit hours required to earn an associate degree remains as stated in the catalog.

-Direct requests for advanced standing to the Office of Registration and Records or the department/division chairperson at least six weeks prior to the time of enrollment if an advanced class is desired.
+Direct requests for advanced standing to the Office of Registration and Records or the department/school chairperson at least six weeks prior to the time of enrollment if an advanced class is desired.

 Those students eligible to request advanced standing are: